slimhindrance/slimhindrance/README.md

 ## I solve problems.
 You can do anything I can do.
 ### I just happened to spend the years learning how to do it.
-### My consulting prices reflect that.
-I will gladly teach you to do what I do.
-It will cost roughly the same.

 <!---
 slimhindrance/slimhindrance is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.